What are you entitled to?

 There is no government prescription charge on items for children under 6.
 There may still be a manufacturers’ charge on some items that you will have to pay.

-There are other allowances available, disability allowance (different from child disability allowance) and travel allowances for specialist appointments.
-Please check with your local branch of WINZ to see if you are eligible for these.
+There are other allowances available, disability allowance (different from child disability allowance) Please check with your local branch of WORK AND INCOME to see if you are eligible for these as an income test may apply, or follow the Work and Income Link below.

 Schools have a legal obligation to ensure the safety of all of its pupils.
 Schools that have students with Type 1 diabetes must make sure they provide a safe environment with adequate supervision for these students.
 Staff must be given sufficient information, either by the parent or by a Diabetes Nurse Educator, to ensure the safety of these students and understand what is required should an emergency arise.